 Even before the pandemic began last year, the federal Liberal government wasn’t on track to meet its commitment to end all boil water advisories in First Nation communities by March 2021.
 Worse, that plan doesn’t have enough long-term, predictable funding for operations and maintenance to end the crisis.

 Indigenous peoples are defending and reclaiming their water and territories, protecting them from discriminatory policies and actions known as environmental racism.
 It’s a form of systemic racism that disproportionately affects Indigenous, Black and racialized people.
 Many Indigenous communities rely on water sources that have been harmed by resource development projects or are being threatened by new development going through their territories.
 Corporate resource extraction, including the bottled water industry, is draining water sources, while Indigenous communities next door don’t have access to safe drinking water.

-For these reasons, and more, CUPE members adopted a resolution at our 2019 convention recognizing that Water is Life and a basic human right for all people.
+For these reasons and more, CUPE members adopted a resolution at our 2019 convention proclaiming “Water is Life” and recognizing this basic human right for all people.
 The resolution supports reconciliation by honoring Indigenous peoples’ role as the stewards and protectors of the waters of their treaty lands and traditional unceded territories.